Mansourieh, Lebanon: Geography

-Mansourieh is 16 km to the Capital (Beirut), 16 km to the Province Administrative Center (Baabda) and 12 km to the Caza Administrative Center (Jdeideh).

-Mansourieh slopes upwards from an elevation of approx. 200m to reach its highest at around 350m.
+Mansourieh is conveniently located 16 kilometres east to the capital Beirut, 16 kilometres north to Baabda, the Province Administrative Center, and 12 kilometres south to Jdeideh, the Caza Administrative Center.
+Mansourieh slopes upwards from an elevation of approximately 200 metres to reach its highest at around 350 meters above sea level.

-Until the early nineties of the last century, Mansourieh was mostly a rural area.
+Until the early 1950s, Mansourieh was mostly a rural area.
 Plains along the banks of the Beirut River were cultivated with citrus orchards.
 Olive groves were traditionally grown in more arid areas.
 Pine forests covered the southeastern slopes.
 Vineyards and fig trees, along with other Mediterranean cultivars, completed the landscape.
 Due to intensive urbanization since the second half of the last century, many green areas have been replaced by residential and commercial buildings.
 Few green areas remain, mainly along the river bank.

-Mansourieh lies on the main road running from Beirut through Sin el-Fil and Mkalles, winding up the mountain to reach Baabdat, Bikfaya and Upper Matn.
+Mansourieh lies on the main road running from Beirut through Sin el-Fil and Mkalles, winding up the mountain to reach Baabdat, Bikfaya, and upper Matn.
 The 'Ras el-Matn' road connects Northern Matn to Southern Matn villages, starting from Monte Verde.

-Mansourieh also has a great number of shops, restaurants and supermarkets.
-These are located namely in the old road (shops and bakeries) and the Mansourieh highway (food chains, retail shops and outlets).
-The highway is thus region with high mobility traffic.
-The old road on the other hand, offers a great view on Beirut along with trees and nice houses and buildings.
+Mansourieh is a lively hub with a variety of shops, restaurants, and supermarkets.
+The old road showcases scenic views of Beirut alongside charming houses, while the Mansourieh highway bustles with food chains, retail shops, and high mobility traffic.

-Beirut River flows east to west from Lebanon's mountains passing south of Mansourieh to the Mediterranean Sea.

-The River is crossed by a dam locally called 'Jisr es-Sid' (Bridge of the Dam) built during the French mandate.
+The Beirut River flows east to west from Lebanon's mountains passing through the south of Mansourieh to the Mediterranean Sea.
+The River is crossed by a dam locally called 'Jisr es-Sid' (Arabic for 'bridge of the dam') built during the French mandate for Syria and the Lebanon.
 With the dam, part of the river water is diverted to irrigate the Hadath and Kfarshima coastal planes.
 A bridge on top of the dam links Mansourieh to Hazmieh's Mar Takla and Mar Roukouz neighborhoods.

-Mansourieh municipality administers the industrialized Mkalles zone and the Daychounieh village.
+The municipality of Mansourieh also administers the industrialized Mkalles zone and the Daychounieh village.